zweckj/mr4ds/README.md

 Microsoft R for Data Science Workshop
 ======================================

 Welcome to the Microsoft R for Data Science Course Repository.
-You can find up-the latest materials from the workshop here, as well as links for course materials from prior iterations of the course.
+You can find the latest materials from the workshop here, and links for course materials from prior iterations of the course ca be found in the [version pane](https://github.com/akzaidi/R-cadence/releases).
 While this course is intended for data scientists and analysts interested in the Microsoft R programming stack (i.e., Microsoft employees in the Algorithms and Data Science group), other programmers might find the material useful as well.

 ## Current Links